byu-cpe/ecen192/_labs/multimeters_and_measurements.md

 In our little circuit, you used the potentiometer to change the resistance.
 We know that more resistance causes less current to flow.
 This is due to the way current and resistance are related in the equation.
 The voltage across the LED remains constant; therefore, this change in LED’s brightness is always due to current.

-💡 **Explore Activity:** Try calculating the current when you increase the resistance of the resistor?
+💡 **Explore Activity:** Try calculating the current when you increase the resistance of the potentiometer?